julienGautier77/camera/README.md

         cam : TYPE str, optional
             DESCRIPTION.
-                cam='choose' : generate a input dialog box whith the list of all the camera connected (allied,basler,imagingSource)
+                cam='choose' : generate a input dialog box which the list of all the camera connected (allied,basler,imagingSource)
-                cam='cam1' : open camera by the ID and type saved in the confFile.ini
+                cam='cam1' : open the camera by the ID and type save in the confFile.ini
                 ncam='menu': generate a input dialog box with a menu with all the camera name present in the .ini file
                 cam='firstGuppy' open the first allied vision camera
                 cam='firstBasler' open the first Basler camera
                 cam='firstImgSource' open the first ImagingSource camera
-                cam=firstIds
             The default is 'choose'.
         confFile : TYPE str, optional
             DESCRIPTION.